389ds/389ds.github.io/docs/389ds/design/audit_improvement.md

 External Impact
 ---------------

 The format of the audit log may change due to the potential addition of extra fields.
+We would like to add the bind dn that triggered the event, as well as the IP and connection details of the client that triggered the event.

 Author